anudev007/secure_estore/README.md

 #### **Important Notes**:
 - Ensure both the Flask backend and Angular frontend are running before interacting with the app.
 - Use only secure channels (HTTPS) in production environments.
-Demonstration Purpose Route:
+- Demonstration Purpose Route:
-The route <local>/admin/load is included only for demonstration and testing purposes.
+   - The route <local>/admin/load is included only for demonstration and testing purposes.
-What it does: This route creates an admin user and displays their credentials in the response.
+   - What it does: This route creates an admin user and displays their credentials in the response.
-Warning:
+- Warning:
-This route is not secure and should never be deployed in production environments.
+   - This route is not secure and should never be deployed in production environments
-It bypasses standard security protocols such as hashed passwords and secure credential storage.
+   - It bypasses standard security protocols such as hashed passwords and secure credential storage.
-Action Required Before Deployment:
+   - Action Required Before Deployment:
-Ensure this route is removed or disabled in the production version of the application.
+      - Ensure this route is removed or disabled in the production version of the application.
         Replace this functionality with a secure admin creation process accessible only to authorized users, such as through a CLI or secure admin panel.

 ---

 ### **Security Improvements**